 - Chart of Validation of Experiences during MIU’s Reading Vedic Literature Program

 - Each part of the dissertation — title page, abstract, acknowledgements — has a very specific format.
+This link is for a template of those three pages.
+Download them and simply add your title and details to the template.
 This PDF of a slide presentation tells you all the rules.

-- We also recommend that you use Endnote student version citation software.
-You get a discount as a student and can get it reasonably; in 2011 it was $120.
-It will automatically put the body of your text in APA Style and format your bibliography (you will still have to create the preliminary pages that are unique to dissertations, following the guidelines provided by Maharishi International University–see the slide presentation).
+- We also recommend that you use bibliographic software such as Zotero (free), EasyBib (free) or Endnote ($180+)This software automatically put the body of your text in APA Style and format your bibliography (you will still have to create the preliminary pages that are unique to dissertations, following the guidelines provided by Maharishi International University–see the slide presentation).